 Reg Jans’ deep passion for WWII began as a boy after talking to his grandfather (who had been wounded in 1940 while fighting in France with the Belgian Army) and watching moving picture footage of the D-Day landings, parachute drops over the Netherlands and snow-covered foxholes in the Ardennes.
-His grandfather’s death signalled a turning point for Reg, along with the realisation that freedom does not come for free and historical knowledge should be preserved and passed on.
+His grandfather’s death signaled a turning point for Reg, along with the realization that freedom does not come for free and historical knowledge should be preserved and passed on.

 “Reg Jans Is a superb guide.
 His knowledge (based on years of experience and research) is first rate.
 My 506th Parachute Infantry Regiment (101st Airborne Division) was deployed along the northern perimeter outside Bastogne during the entirety of the “Battle of the Bulge”.
 I had not returned to this area since we pulled out in January of 1945.
-In the summer of 2013 Battlefield Experience guided me from Bastogne city and back to my old position opposite Recogne and Foy.
-Reg’s descriptions of what we experienced were accurate and well spoken.
+In the summer of 2013 Reg Jans Battlefield Experience guided me from Bastogne city and back to my old position opposite Recogne and Foy.
+Reg Jans descriptions of what we experienced were accurate and well spoken.
 I appreciated the comprehensive view of the battle I was given during this two day tour.
 Anyone wanting an on the ground view and understanding of our experiences would do well with having Reg Jans as their guide.)

 Jim “Pee Wee” Martin – A Toccoa Original (1942)